ganeshmailbox/HumanActivityRecognition/README.md

 * <b>Description</b>: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

+* <b>Codebook</b>: Human Activity Recognition variables are described in the github repository mentioned below and please refer to <b>Codebook.md</b> for the same.

 ## Data Cleansing /Tidy data